felchlin/Coursera-GACD/CodeBook.md

 ## Variables in the tidy data set
 The following is a list of variables in my final tidy data set.
-The first two - "subject" and "activity" - are the volunteer and activity variables described in the section on the raw data.
+The first two - "Subject" and "Activity" - are the volunteer and activity variables described in the section on the raw data.
 All the others are the means of the "mean()" or "std()" variables I selected from the raw data features.